-The function of vehicle liability insurance is to safeguard the owner’s legal liability for physical injury or property damage in case of a mishap that is the fault of the owner.
+The function of automobile liability insurance is to safeguard the owner’s legal liability for physical injury or property damage in case of a mishap that is the fault of the owner.
 It is managed by specific states, each with its own set of laws.
 The federal government does not oversee this insurance, nor does it require it.

 • Suspended or revoked drivers license